-Reality check: If your book isn’t selling, reviews are not usually the culprit.
+If your book isn’t selling, reviews are usually not the culprit.

 Why You SHOULD Bother

-Alas, my review quest was largely a futile quest off in the weeds, as reviews don’t play into sales as much as people believe.
-Definitely not worth the account-nuking chances I see some authors take with black hat techniques.
+- Directly generate sales.
 Reviews are largely a product of a book selling well; not the other way around.
-It’s easy to get this causality reversed, which leads to trying to hoard reviews like Gollum hoards the precious.
+It’s easy to get this causality reversed, which leads to some trying to hoard reviews like Gollum hoards the precious.
 This obsession is not productive.

 Why bother getting reviews at all, then?

 Two marketing reasons:

 - Qualifying for promo sites.
 This is the main reason—many advertisers require either 5 – 10 reviews (with a 3.5 – 4-star average).

 - Social proof is important.
 All other elements being equal—blurb, cover, writing quality—a book with 15 reviews will be purchased over a title with none.
 Despite this tendency, reviews are far less important for books than, say, socks or a new television.
 That’s because fiction quality is subjective and all other elements are never equal.
 A book with twenty reviews and a genre-relevant cover will likely trounce one with a terrible, off-genre cover and a hundred glowing reviews.